Twelve Turkish nationalists released after attack on U.S. sailors

 The assault appears to have been inspired by an incident in Iraq in 2003, when U.S. forces detained a Turkish special forces unit, leading its members away for interrogation with hoods over their heads.

 Turkey is a key NATO ally in the Middle East but anti-American sentiment runs high.
-A recent poll showed only 19 percent of Turks have a favourable view of the United States.
+A recent poll showed only 19 percent of Turks have a favorable view of the United States.

 (Reporting by Ayse Sarioglu and Ayla Jean Yackley; Writing by Jonny Hogg; Editing by Nick Tattersall and Ralph Boulton)